 - 5. Achievement of clinical objectives is evaluated via course specific clinical evaluation tools on a pass/fail basis. - 6.
-Students must pass both the classroom and clinical portions of the course to receive a satisfactory grade for the course, enabling progression in the program.
-All PN nursing semesters have concurrent clinical time. - 7.
+Students must pass both the classroom, lab and clinical portions of the course to receive a satisfactory grade for the course, enabling progression in the program. - 7.
 All classroom, clinical, and lab hours must be completed in order to progress to the next course. - 8.
-Any student who passes a course with a 79% or less will be required to meet with the Student Success Coordinator to discuss a study plan in order to maintain progression in the program.
+The breakdown of assignments and the grade weight for each component will be provided by the classroom instructor prior to the start of the course.
+This information will outline how each assignment, exam, project, and other course activities contribute to the final grade.